BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_2_Using_CLTV_in_Scripts.md

 Script: OP_CHECKLOCKTIMEVERIFY OP_DROP OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 Stack: [ <signature> <pubKey> <NextYear> ]
 ```
-Then, `OP_CHECKLOCKTIMEVERIFY` would run.
+Then, `OP_CHECKLOCKTIMEVERIFY` runs.
 It finds something on the stack and verifies that `nSequence` isn't 0xffffffff.
 Finally, it compares `<NextYear>` with `nLockTime`.
 If they are both the same sort of representation and if `nLockTime ≥ <NextYear>`, then it successfully processes (else, it ends the script):
 ```
 Script: OP_DROP OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 Stack: [ <signature> <pubKey> <NextYear> ]